-3. Action to Improve School Food
+3. Action to increase uptake of school meals

-A range of activities and initiatives to encourage healthy eating have been undertaken in schools over the past four years, funded through the Sheffield Let's Change4Life programme and co-ordinated by NHS Sheffield.
+A range of activities and initiatives to encourage healthy eating have been undertaken in schools over the past four years, funded through the Sheffield Let's Change4Life programme and co-ordinated by NHS Sheffield and the School Food service.
 Examples include:

-Food Fitness and Fun

-A partnership between Taylor Shaw (school caterers), Sheffield United Football Club and NHS Sheffield to increase uptake of school meals (both paid for and free).
-The initiative involved 17 schools and approximately 9,000 pupils.
+Food Fitness and Fun: A partnership between Taylor Shaw (school caterers), Sheffield International Venues and the School Food Service to increase uptake of school meals (both paid for and free).
+The initiative has been running since 2011 and has involved up to 17 schools and approximately 9,000 pupils on a rolling programme of activity.

-Stay on Site

-This initiative supports secondary schools to encourage pupils to stay on the school premises at lunchtimes, in an effort to ensure children have healthier lunchtimes.
+Stay on Site: This initiative supports secondary schools to encourage pupils to stay on the school premises at lunchtimes, in an effort to ensure children have healthier lunchtimes.
 In total, 19 secondary schools have been targeted over the duration of the programme.
-Each school developed its own action plan to improve the whole lunchtime experience.

-Action includes work to improve the dining room environment, pupil input into school menus, improving the activities offered during lunchtime and emotional health and wellbeing initiatives.
+Each school developed its own action plan to improve the whole lunchtime experience including improving the dining room environment, pupil input into school menus, improving the activities offered during lunchtime and emotional health and wellbeing initiatives.
 Participating schools have reported increased school meals uptake and improved attendance and concentration in afternoon classes.